Jean de Bonsi: Early life and studies

 He studied in University of Padua canon and civil law.
 Ferdinando I de' Medici, Grand Duke of Tuscany, named him an arbiter on the differences between him and Pope Clement VIII, concerning territorial limits.
 Later he became lawyer in Rome.

 Episcopate

 He was named Bishop of Béziers (nowadays part of the Archdiocese of Montpellier) after his uncle Tommaso Bonsi on 11 February 1598 and consecrated on 30 September that year.
-He served as bishop till 1611 and was succeeded by his nephew Domenico Bonsi - coadjutor bishop of the same diocese, followed by other members of De Bonsi family.
+He served as bishop till 1611 and was succeeded by his nephew Domenico Bonsi - coadjutor bishop of the same diocese, followed by other members of the Bonsi family.

 Cardinalate

-Jean de Bonsi was created cardinal priest in the consistory of 17 August 1611 by Pope Paul V. Later in 1615 he received the red hat and was appointed to the title of S.Clemente until 1621 when he was opted for the title of Sant'Eusebio for about six months before his death on 4 July 1621 in Rome.
+Jean de Bonsi was created cardinal priest in the consistory of 17 August 1611 by Pope Paul V. Later in 1615 he received the red hat and was appointed to the title of San Clemente al Laterano until 1621 when he was opted for the title of Sant'Eusebio for about six months before his death on 4 July 1621 in Rome.